zerofish0/axesswrapper/README.md

     getInformations() : replace self.infos with the current user informations - done

-    getGrades() : replace self.grades with the current grade of th user
+    getGrades() : replace self.grades with the current grade of th user - done

     getHomeworks() : replace self.homeworks with the homework of the user